Internal consistency of the Bible: Acts of the Apostles

 The verse places Jacob's burial in Shechem, contradicting verses in Genesis which place the patriarchs' tomb in Hebron.
 Albert Barnes writes "the text now stands, it is an evident error".

+Some apologists have noted that in most translations (as in NASBu) ‘died’ is a plural form, but in the Greek ‘died’ is a singular form with ‘Jacob’ as subject, not ‘Jacob and the fathers’ as subject.
+And so ‘they were removed’ refers to the last mentioned plural form, i.e. ‘the fathers’ and not to ‘Jacob and the fathers’, thus dissolving the apparent contradiction.